Content Marketing Tools you need in 2020 for beginner to advanced marketers. Save your time and use them for successful content marketing campaigns.

 Easily track your content marketing campaigns.

-Google Analytics may be the most popular website analytics for any content marketers.
+Google Analytics may be the most popular website analytics for any content marketer.

 Because it tells you precisely what you need to know about your content marketing campaigns.
 This including traffic source, popular landing pages, page views, bounce rate, and so on.